-One baby eaglet has died, other egg starts to hatch at National Arboretum
+Baby eaglet has died, other egg starts to hatch at National Arboretum

 By early Monday, eagle experts reported there was “a definite Pip!” in a Twitter message.

-The eaglets’ parents — Mr. P, whose full name is Mr. President and Lotus, short for “Lady of the United States” — were seen in other views from the 24/7 eagle web cameras incubating the nest of the remaining egg and eating fish over the weekend.
+The eaglets’ parents — Mr. P, whose full name is Mr. President, and Lotus, short for “Lady of the United States” — were seen in other views from the 24/7 eagle Web cameras incubating the nest of the remaining egg and eating fish over the weekend.

-The first eaglet had started to hatch on Friday and fully hatched Saturday before dying.
+The first eaglet had started to hatch Friday and fully hatched Saturday before dying.
 The second eaglet is expected to fully hatch within the next 24 to 36 hours.

+Susan Greeley, a wildlife manager at the arboretum, said in a statement on Monday that the operators of the eagle cameras had started to notice that DC8, the first eaglet, was “not acting in a normal way” after it had hatched.
+She said, “it had not lifted its head, sat up, nor [extended] its toes, which would be an automatic function in order for it to sit up.”

+Greeley said it was also noticed that the first eaglet’s breathing “seemed to have become less noticeable” Saturday morning.
+“Soon afterward,” she said, “we were able to confirm that DC8 was indeed dead.”

 Eagles grow fast: They reach their full size 13 weeks after hatching.
 The webcams give the public a rare chance to see what happens inside the nest, according to Dan Rauch, a wildlife biologist for the District.

-Mr. P and Lotus made their nest in an 80-foot tall tulip poplar tree at the massive arboretum property.
+Mr. P and Lotus made their nest in an 80-foot-tall tulip poplar tree at the massive arboretum property.
 Their nest is one of 20 in the D.C. region, according to Rauch.

 Mr. P and Lotus got together after Mr. P’s first partner, the First Lady, left the nest for good in February 2021.
 Eagle experts were thrilled when Mr. P and the First Lady showed up at the arboretum because it was the first time since 1947 that there had been a nest at the site.

 The couple had seven eaglets hatch at the nest since 2015.
 Their last one hatched in 2018 but died of West Nile virus.
-They then had troubles producing offspring for three seasons and eventually the First Lady left the nest and Lotus moved in.
-She and Mr. P have so far proven to be a good pair and good parents, Rauch said.
+They then had troubles producing offspring for three seasons, and eventually the First Lady left the nest and Lotus moved in.
+She and Mr. P have so far proved to be a good pair and good parents, Rauch said.

 Bald eagles have made a comeback across the country.
 They had been decimated by harmful pesticides, poor water quality and loss of habitat, experts said.
 But they’ve adapted and now make their nests in more suburban and urban areas.